 When need support, prepare to argue for that need.
 Explain your circumstances.
 If, for example, you have been a stay-at-home parent for years, that fact influences your marketability when seeking employment.
 Work with your attorney to prepare a list of expenses and the time it will take to become independent.
 Show how you contributed to your spouse’s welfare or even their career.
 If you were the victim of abuse, present evidence to that effect.
 All these things will help you secure a healthy, reasonable amount of support.

-Empire Law can help with all the major aspects of a divorce.
+The Franklin Law Firm can help with all the major aspects of a divorce.
 For a free consultation, call (347) 378-1170 or contact us online.

 You can find Part 2 of this series here.